Mina267/GP_4M_SV2_Intake3_FOTA_18/README.md

 unit (ECU) in a vehicle.
 While UDS is primarily used for diagnostics, it can also be used for firmware updates or flashing new software to microcontrollers or ECUs.

-Connect the raspberry pi (Main ECU) to the STM32F401 ARM microcontroller using a suitable communication interface, such as UART (or any another communication).
+Connect the Raspberry Pi (Main ECU) to the STM32F401 ARM microcontroller using a suitable communication interface, such as UART (or any other communication).
 Ensure that both devices are powered and properly configured.
-Transfer the firmware Using the UDS protocol, send the firmware image from the raspberry pi (Main ECU) to the STM32F401 ARM microcontroller.
+Transfer the firmware Using the UDS protocol, send the firmware image from the Raspberry Pi (Main ECU) to the STM32F401 ARM microcontroller.
 The bootloader on the microcontroller receives the image and writes it to the appropriate memory location.